mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 comments: true
 ---

 Decision tree is a hierarchical data structure that represents data through a divide and conquer strategy.
 They have a natural "if ... then ... else ..." construction.
 It is a supervised learning algorithm (having a pre-defined target variable) that is used in classification and regression problems.
 It works for both categorical and continuous input and output variables.
-Decision Tree process starts at the root and is repeated recursively until a leaf node is hit, at which point the value written in the leaf constitutes the output.
+Decision Tree process starts at the root and is repeated recursively until a leaf node is hit (which are are more "pure" (i.e., homogeneous) in terms of the outcome variable), at which point the value written in the leaf constitutes the output.

+.
+The data is repeatedly split according to predictor variables so that child nodes

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202020-02-04%20at%2013.05.25.png?raw=true)